Jean-Marie Perrot: Legacy

-Unvaniez Koad Kev was a law association created to maintain the legacy of abbé Perrot.
+Unvaniez Koad Kev was a law association created to maintain his legacy.
 Since 1957, the association has been administered principally by Youenn Craff.
 Tepod Gwilhmod was president from 2001 to 2003.
-In 2005, a crisis arose over an attempted takeover by Gérard Hirel (French police officer, ex-member of the French far right party "National Front"), Roland de la Morinière, and Loig Kervoaz, all members of Adsav.
+In 2005, a crisis arose over an attempted takeover by Gérard Hirel (French police officer, ex-member of the French far-right party "National Front"), Roland de la Morinière, and Loig Kervoaz, all members of Adsav.
 The current president and chaplain are Yann Sanseau and abbot Blanchard.